mitchbradford/WLC_AP_Renamer/README.md

 # WLC_AP_Renamer

-Python script to rename APs on a Cisco WLC based on a CSV file
+Python script to rename APs on a Cisco WLC based on a CSV file using Netmiko

 ## Getting Started